 Finding myself in yet another alleyway, I took a quick breather behind a dumpster that reeked of rotten apples and dirty diapers.
 My legs throbbed as I attempted to catch my breath amidst the pungent odor of garbage just behind me.

 "Insert the boring, cliché line about how you can run, but you can't hide, or what have you."
-The deep voice spoke from the alleyway entrance just ahead of me.
+The voice spoke from the alleyway entrance just ahead of me.
 "I would say something like that, but it seems that you can't do either of those things."
-Heavy footsteps came my way, kicking glass bottles and aluminum cans as he took his time closing the distance between us.
+Footsteps came my way, kicking glass bottles and aluminum cans as he took his time closing the distance between us.
 I could now just barely see under his hood.
 Pale skin, a short stubby nose, thin lips, and bright green eyes were his more defining facial features.
 If he wasn't bald under the hood, his hair was extremely short.

 I immediately shot up and attempted running in the direction I just came from.
 The dumpster I had been hiding behind, almost in response to me moving, lurched, and flung itself in my direction slamming me against the alley wall.
 The dumpster moved back, and I slumped to the ground, my entire body now in pain.
 I clutched at my sides, legs, anything that hurt, which was nearly everything from the sternum down.
 I hadn't the time to wonder how a dumpster attacked me, let alone why this dude was so hell bent on killing me.